gtx818/starter-academic/content/authors/admin/_index.md

 interests:
 - Deep Learning on Depth Estimation and Semantic Segmentation
 - Semantic SLAM, Dynamic SLAM
-- 3D Reconstruction
+- Robotics
-- Obstacle Avoidance and Route Planning
+- Obstacle Avoidance and Path Planning

 # Education to show in About widget
 education: